 Fun bit of trivia: Barbara Hamilton plays Marilla Cuthbert in this production of Anne of Avonlea.
 You can later find Hamilton playing Mrs. Eulalie Bugle in many episodes of the popular Canadian series Road to Avonlea.
 And in another fun bit of trivia, Barbara Hamilton’s real life sister is Patricia Hamilton – who played Rachel Lynde in the Anne of Green Gables miniseries as well as Road to Avonlea!

 “You had me at hello.”

 “You pierce my soul.
 I am half agony, half hope.

 I have loved none but you.”

 Have you seen BBC’s Anne of Avonlea?
 What did you think?
 Do you think the time is ripe for a new Anne series?
-Let me know!Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends or save to Pinterest to read later.
+Let me know!If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.